-Being homeless or being at risk of becoming homeless presents a real risk to a child or vulnerable adult's welfare.
+Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 The Designated Safeguarding Lead and Deputies will be aware of the contact details and referral routes in to the Local Housing Authority to raise/progress concerns at the earliest opportunity.